 Emergency lift ...

-Near the island, the bottom is about twenty meters, which makes exploration rather comfortable.
-But be careful not to be caught by the time: monopolized as it is by small animals, we arrive without even realizing the limits of non-decompression ...
-Better watch his dive computer!
-Finally, visibility being what it is, I can not recommend too much to stay really close to his buddy.
-An incident happened so quickly.
+Close to the island, the bottom is about 20 meters away, which makes exploration rather comfortable.
+But be careful not to get caught up in the weather: as busy as we are with small animals, we reach the no-decompression limits without even realizing it...
+It's better to keep an eye on your dive computer!
+Finally, visibility being what it is, I can't really recommend staying close to your buddy.
+An incident happens so quickly.

 Come on, I tell you ...